iobroker-community-adapters/ioBroker.radar2/README.md

 * Adapter requires node >= v4.3.*!

 ## Changelog
+### 1.2.1
+* Added code to use defaults for missing adapter config for those who upgrade from 1.1.x

+## Changelog
 ### 1.2  - Jan 2019
 * Added possibility to select the BT-module number the adapter will use.
 Thius is important if you have multiple adapters running on different BT-modules!
 * If you update from older version please add `--retry=4` to the arp-scan command line and set the bluetooth hci to `0`!